 Before expenditures are incurred or reimbursement sought against any University funds, there must be evidence that procurement guidelines have been followed that ensure a valid commitment of university funds.

 Any obligation incurred by a University of Houston-Victoria employee contrary to university guidelines becomes the personal obligation of the employee and not the University.

 Requests for expenditures against university funds shall be fully documented and certified for payment in accordance with these guidelines and with other applicable institutional, UH System, state and/or other governmental agency guidelines prior to the authorization of any payment:

 - Every expenditure request must be certified by the signature, e-mail approval or approval in electronic workflow of the properly authorized Certifying Signatory for the type of commitment and the department from which that expenditure is requested.
 Expenditure commitments made through purchase requisitions are certified at that level.

 - All expenditures against sponsored project /grant funds require the signature, email approval or approval in electronic workflow of the Principal Investigator of the project/grant and the Director of Grants and Contracts in the Research and Sponsored Programs Office on applicable expenditure documents.

-- Generally, payment or reimbursement for purchases of materials and services requires at the minimum an invoice or receipt from the vendor.
+- Generally, payment or reimbursement for purchases of materials and services requires at the minimum an itemized invoice or receipt from the vendor.
 Date of receipt must be documented.
 Purchases made by purchase requisition also require a receiving report and a purchase order (PO) voucher.
-The receiving report must be approved by the individual actually receiving the material and/or the individual authorized to inspect material and certify receipt of materials.
+The receiving report must be approved by the individual receiving the material and/or the individual authorized to inspect material and certify receipt of materials.

 - Payments for previously approved contractual commitments shall be made against properly detailed invoices or progress payment requests, the terms to be consistent with the terms of the contract.
 All contracts shall be reviewed and executed in accordance with UHV Policy E-12, Contract Administration.